Last Updated on January 20, 2023

 During early camping days, I have always asked my friends how to set up a tarp for rain.
 They always told me to spread out the tarps smoothly.
 Moreover, they told me to secure the tarp towards the anchor and face it towards the rain.
 This pattern works for strong wind too.

 You have to secure the edge towards the wind.
 Later, you can fix the other side.
 In this way, you can save your hiking stuff from rain.
 Additionally, you can use those to guard the sides of the tarp against the gust.

-Tarps are strong but not enough to withstand against the powerful wind for a long time.
+Tarps are strong but not enough to withstand the powerful wind for a long time.
 Therefore, veteran campers suggest keeping the tarp as flat as possible.

 2. Anchor is necessary

 A strong anchor will hold your tent even in the strong wind just like a regular anchor of the ship.
 It is required at the side where your tent is facing wind or rain.
 If the tarp is not tightly anchored, the wind will blow, or rain will bloat your stuff.
 If you ever think about how to set up a rain tarp for camping, choose the anchor wisely.

 The good news is you can use anything weighty as an anchor.
 Your waterproof bag, rock, branches, fences or anything heavy will serve the purpose of the anchor.
 No matter what type of card you use, make sure you tie a tight knot with the anchor.

 3. Knots are easy and essential

 Yes, most of the knots are easy to tie.
 However, you have to choose them according to the situation.
 Feeling surprised.
 Think about how it will feel when you tie a complicated knot, and suddenly you have to change the tarp position.

 Super-knot is the jack of all treads.
 You can use it almost anywhere.
 It is easy to ties and easy to loosen.
-Clove hitch knot is a sting one.
+The clove hitch knot is a sting one.
 Mountaineers and climbers use it to tie their pins.
 Therefore, when you need a strong tie with anchors, you should choose it.